 Overnight: Train | Breakfast

 The scenic blue mountain railway

 Upon arrival to Mettupalayam we board the narrow gauge Blue Mountain Railway toy train destined for Coonor.
-Operating since 1899, the Blue Mountain Railway with its blue and cream steam livery has chugged from Mettupalayam to Otty via Coonoor, negotiating 16 tunnels, 31 major bridges and climbing to 2193 metres.
+Operating since 1899, the Blue Mountain Railway with its blue and cream steam livery has chugged from Mettupalayam to Otty via Coonoor, negotiating 16 tunnels, 31 major bridges and climbing to 2193 meters.
 The charming 4 hour journey offers sweeping mountain views and breathtaking scenery.
 Upon arrival to Coonoor, transfer to hotel and afternoon at leisure.